Nagueshi

+Shree Nagesh Devasthan, also known as Nagueshi, is a prominent Hindu temple located in the Antruz (Ponda) region of Goa.
+Dedicated to Lord Shiva in his self-manifested (svayambhu) form as Shree Nagesh Maharudra, the site is recognized as an ancient and spiritually active place of worship.
+The temple is situated approximately 800 meters from Farmagudi along the Farmagudi–Kavlem–Ponda road, and is about 4 kilometers away from the Ponda bus stand.

-Nagueshi or Nagesh is a form of the Hindu god Shiva worshipped by Konkani Hindus of the Gaud Saraswat Brahmin community in India.
-The temple lies in verdant surroundings in the Ponda district of Goa.
+Nagesh is a form of the Hindu god Shiva worshipped by Konkani Hindus of the Gaud Saraswat Brahmin community in India.
+The temple lies in verdant surroundings in the South Goa district of Goa.
 Unlike many other Hindu temples of Goa which were shifted out of the Velha Conquistas the Nagueshi Temple is at its original place.
 It has, however, been renovated a number of times.
 It is located in Bandode village, Ponda, North Goa district.

 Within the temple precincts is a tali or water reservoir surrounded by palms.
 The reservoir is built so that standing at a certain location around the tali, a person can view the reflection of the idol of Naguesh and the lighted lamps in the inner sanctum.

 The temple has recently banned entry of foreigners into the temple citing objectionable dressing and conduct as the reason.

-Temple inscription
+History

+According to traditional accounts recorded in the Sahyadri Khanda, the installation of the Shivalinga dates back to antiquity, coinciding with the era when Parashurama brought and settled the Dashagotri Saraswat clans along with their family deities in Goa.

+Historical details regarding the antiquity of the temple complex are preserved through several epigraphical records: